jpmcgrath/edit-inline-jquery-plugin/README.md

 * *color* => the color of the edit link and text editing field outline
 * *fieldName* => the name of the field/parameter that the data is sent back with (takes preceedence over the name attribute of the DOM element)

+The option can also include a number of callback functions

+* *callbackAjaxSuccess* => This callback will be called when the ajax returns success
+* *callbackAjaxError* => This callback will be called when the ajax returns an error
+* *callbackAfterShow* => This callback will be called when the edit field is shown
+* *callbackAfterHide* => This callback will be called when the edit field is hidden

 Home
 ----